FAQ's for FROSTTIE Sites

 Q. Will the follow-up visit be at the recruiting site or in their local area?
 Can community midwives and health visitors carry out the follow-up?

-Q. We do not do a follow-up at 1-2 weeks.
+Q. We do not do a follow-up at 1-2 weeks post-frenotomy.
 Can we still take part?

-It is important that a follow-up appointment takes place at 1 – 2 weeks.
-However, if this is not part of your usual provision, here are some suggestions how it can be delivered:
+- It is important that a follow-up appointment takes place at 1 – 2 weeks after the baby was randomised to the trial.
+However, if follow-up appointments are not part of your usual provision, here are some suggestions how this can be delivered:

-Offering a telephone follow-up at 1 – 2 weeks with the option of an immediate face-to-face visit/assessment at short notice if required
+- Offering a telephone follow-up at 1 – 2 weeks after enrolment with the option of an immediate face-to-face visit/assessment at short notice if required

 Q. What level of qualification should the person offering breastfeeding support have?
 Should they be IBCLC certified?